 This bill amends section 9 of the Michigan Compiled Laws regarding criminal liability, specifically addressing the requirements for establishing culpability in criminal offenses.
 It stipulates that a person is not guilty of a crime unless their liability is based on a voluntary act or an omission they are capable of performing, and they possess the requisite degree of culpability as defined by the offense.
 The bill clarifies that if a statute does not specify a degree of culpability, strict liability may apply, and it outlines how different levels of culpability—intent, knowledge, recklessness, and negligence—interrelate in establishing elements of an offense.

-Additionally, the bill introduces specific definitions for terms such as "culpable," "intent," "knowledge," "negligence," and "recklessness," which are crucial for understanding the mental state required for various offenses.
-It also states that being under the influence of substances is not a defense to a crime, although it allows for an affirmative defense in specific intent crimes if the defendant can prove they were unaware of their impairment due to legally consumed substances.
-The bill does not apply to certain crimes under existing Michigan laws, including those related to vehicle operation and public health.
+Additionally, the bill introduces several definitions related to culpability and clarifies that being under the influence of substances is not a defense to a crime, although it allows for an affirmative defense in specific intent crimes if the defendant can prove they were unaware of their impairment due to legally consumed substances.
+The amendments also ensure that the prosecution retains the burden of proving the required culpable mental state for any offense.
+Notably, the bill specifies that it does not affect certain crimes under various Michigan laws, including the vehicle code and public health code.

 Statutes affected: